GCOM7140/group-project/README.md

-learning in [R for Data Science][Grolemund and Wickham 2017] and [Text Mining With R][Silge and Robinson 2017] to the arenas of customer and text analytics, such that you will end up turning numeric and text data into significant, actionable, and interesting insights for [The Juice Laundry][tjl] (TJL), a local Charlottesville business that is partnering with us for the purposes of this group project.
+learning in [R for Data Science][Grolemund and Wickham 2017] and [Text Mining With R][Silge and Robinson 2017] to the arenas of customer and text analytics, such that you will end up turning numeric and text data into significant, actionable, and interesting insights for [Meals on Wheels of Charlottesville/Albemarle][cvillemeals] (C'ville Meals), a local nonprofit organization that is partnering with us for the purposes of this group project.

 The more you engage in [this process of data science][Hadley 2017], the better you will be at [generating, disseminating, and responding][Jaworski and Kohli